polybius6394/STF-Reforger/README.md

 - Voodoo

 If you want contributor status, dm me (poly), and I'll add you.
 Anyone is welcome!
-Seriously, even if you're new to modding, ask us, we're more than willing ot help!
+Seriously, even if you're new to modding, ask us, we're more than willing to help/teach!